dkfans/keeperfx/docs/keeperfx_readme.txt

 Changelog:

+Version: 0.3.9
+  Fixed the v0.3.8c bug with freeze on computer digging for gold Updated frontend menus code, some changes in network related menus Updated creature statistics in Ancient Keeper Disabled another pathfinding routine
+  Rewritten picking up trap box to fill trap
+  Rewritten routine which draws things on the parchment map screen Added zombie players; uninitialized players are initied as zombies Rewritten dead bodies rotting code
+  Rewritten searching for dead bodies by imps

 Version: 0.3.8c
   Fixed the v0.3.8b bug with computer keeper not digging for gold Rewritten some of imps and workshop related code